 4. Personify: Disposition Requirements

 The process of how to become a mental health counselor is about more than receiving training and earning credentials.
 A successful mental health counselor should embody a disposition that allows patients to feel supported, respected, and heard.

-Dr. Adam Holden serves as program director at St. Bonaventure University and a doctoral researcher at the University of Cambridge.
-In a recent webinar, Dr. Adam Holden disclosed the characteristics that make a good mental health counseling candidate:
+In a recent webinar, St. Bonaventure faculty disclosed the characteristics that make a good mental health counseling candidate:

 - Commitment: Investment in learning; development of counselor identity; advocacy; professional excellence; civic engagement; collaboration; scholar/practitioner; interpersonal competence

 - Openness: Openness to ideas; learning and change; openness to giving and receiving feedback; openness to growth; openness to others; openness to self-development

 - Respect: Perceives and honors diversity; appropriate self-care; adherence to the wellness philosophy